cornelio21/Sistema-de-Gest-o-de-Tempo-de-Trabalho-para-a-DPEFZ/README.md

 4. Once, you have apache, mysql server, a version of php and Data Base Management System (DBMS) installed in your machine and the project folder is in the right place you must import the database to your local mysql server.
 The Dump of the data base is in DB project folder or, [data base dump file](https://github.com/AyrtonPereira1996/sistema-para-gestao-tempo-trabalho-php7/tree/master/bd).

-5. In my operating system I acess this project with **localhost/projecto-sistema-monografia/**
+5. In my operating system I acess this project with Wamp

 6. The system has three type of users role as (their username and pass to acess):
   - **username: ernesto@gmail.com | Password : 123 | User role: SUPER-ADMIN**